What is a Flare-Up Plan?

 How much does it cost?

 £70.
 This covers a 30 minute video chat consultation and the hour or so it takes me to compile your plan.
 Free email support is available afterwards if you have any questions or queries.
 Payment plans are available on request.
-Payments are made via PayPal or direct bank transfer with just a £5 non-refundable deposit paid before the session to confirm your booking.
+Payments are made via PayPal, Card payment or direct bank transfer and the full balance is due on the day of your appointment unless we’ve discussed otherwise.

 How do I book?

-If you’re interested in booking this service or you have further questions please use the contact form below to get in touch.
-Appointments are available to people worldwide excluding The USA and Canada.
+If you’re interested in booking this service or you have further questions please send me a message using the contact details below.
+I’ll get back to you as soon as possible.
+Appointments are available to people worldwide excluding The USA and Canada (sorry, nothing personal, it’s an insurance/certification issue).
 If you’re not from the UK please let me know which time zone you’re in when getting in touch to avoid confusion during the booking process.